beecode-rs/msh-node-env/README.md

 ### SuffixName

-Suffix strategy is adding suffix to the existing name. there are two arguments available (suffix, joinChar)
+Suffix strategy is adding suffix to the existing name. there are two arguments available (suffix, joinChar).

 Usage: